 The future mixed use development is anticipated to consume approximately 20,200 gallons of water on a daily basis plus 1,883 gallons per day for the 18,640 square feet of specialty retail commercial.
 This water consumption rate assumes a rate of 200 gallons per day, per residential unit plus 0.10 gallons per day per square feet of commercial usage.
 Currently the water delivery system surrounding the project site includes: 8-inch ductile iron pipe on San Fernando Mission Blvd., and there is an 8-inch cast iron pipe on Celis Street and San Fernando Road.
 The current sewer system includes: 8-inch sewer line on Celis Street (between San Fernando Mission Blvd. and Maclay Avenue, and then transition into a 15 inch sewer line on Celis Street between Maclay Avenue and Brand Blvd).
 The City's water distribution system Water in the project area is supplied by the City of San Fernando Water Department.
-The City's water distribution system consists of approximately 5,000 service connections and a 66.5 mile system of water According to the most recent water master plan prepared for the City, the reliability of the local water supply is anticipated to remain consistent or near the 3,405 acre feet/year (AFY) allocation.
+The City's water distribution system consists of approximately 5,000 service connections and a 66.5 mile system of water supply is anticipated to remain consistent or near the 3,405 acre feet/year (AFY) allocation.
 As a result, the potential impacts are considered to be less than significant.